HaohanWang/Robustar/README.md

 - Then, one can start the robustar with [robustar.sh](https://github.com/HaohanWang/Robustar/blob/main/robustar.sh?raw=1) included in this repository.
 You may need to use `sudo` if you are on UNIX systems, or open run a terminal as system admin on Windows.

   - First time users please run `./robustar.sh -m setup -a <version>` to pull docker image.
 Please visit our [DockerHub page](https://hub.docker.com/repository/docker/paulcccccch/robustar) for a complete list of versions.
-  - One can run `./robustar.sh -m run <options>` to start robustar.
-Please read the next section for detailed options.
+  - Then, run `./robustar.sh -m run <options>` to start robustar.
+For GPU users, run with `./robustar.sh -m run_gpu <options>` instead.
+Please read the next section for choices of`<options>`.
 You can also refer to `example.sh` for sample running configurations.

 - Directly run `./robustar.sh` will display the help message.